Youths, Lutes & Ukes project - Final Concert Tuesday 9 July 2013

 Youths, Lutes & Ukes: Music from Shakespeare to the blues - for a gang of strummers

 The Youths, Lutes & Ukes project is a Music4U project which is being run in conjunction with the National Centre of Early Music as part of the York Early Music Festival.
+This project has been supported by SHM Foundation.

 Images - Lutenist Elizabeth Kenny & Nick Browning (Ukulele Orchestra of Great Britain) at St Barnbas' School, York.
 Courtesy of The SHM Foundation